 If you’ve already called the creditors, and they won’t allow you to participate in a relief program, use a portion of your stimulus check to bring your accounts current.
 This prevents the accounts from going into collections and saves you a bundle on late fees and penalties that continue to rack up.

-Are your finances in tip-top shape, and you don’t need the proceeds from the stimulus check?
 Contribute to the charity of your choice.
-A thousand dollars could go a long way when used to feed the needy or provide supplies to the low-income, underserved and homeless populations.
+Look into local charities or even a family in your area that could use some help.
+A couple hundred dollars could go a long way when used to feed the needy or provide supplies to the low-income, underserved and homeless populations.

 Looking for a way to invest your stimulus check?
 A fully managed investment portfolio with MoneyLion is an effortless way to put that extra money to work.